mathewlewallen/awesome-free-tools/macOS-only.md

 - [RealPlayer](https://real.com/) - Versatile media player for playing videos and streaming. 🪟 🍎
 - [Clementine Player](https://clementine-player.org/) - Music and video player with a user-friendly interface. 🪟 🍎 🐧
 - [SMPlayer](https://sourceforge.net/projects/smplayer/) - Media player with the ability to remember playback settings and support for various video formats. 🪟 🍎 🐧
-- [IINA](https://iina.io/) - Media player for macOS.
-Performs better than VLC. 🍎 🟢
+- [IINA](https://iina.io/) - Media player that claims to perform better than VLC. 🍎 🟢

 ### Video Streaming and Recording